squigglesdev/VexLoader/GETTING_STARTED.md

     pass
 ```

 Each plugin class must have an `onLoad` and `tick` function.
-These functions share an argument; the minecraft process.
-The `tick` function also takes an extra argument; the current tick number.
 The `onLoad` function is called when the plugin is loaded, and the `tick` function is called every tick.

 (**Note:** Plugin ticks are not the same as game ticks!
 The plugin tick rate can be configured in the `config.json` file.)